NASCAR on Fox: 2025–2031 contract

+Commentators

+Pre-Race

-For its broadcasts from 2001 to 2018, Fox used a portable studio called the Hollywood Hotel for pre-race coverage.
-For the 2001 to 2007 races held at Daytona International Speedway, the infield media center situated next to Gatorade Victory Lane was used instead.
+From 2001 to 2018, Fox used a portable studio called the Hollywood Hotel for pre-race coverage.
+For the 2001 to 2007 races held at Daytona International Speedway, the building next to Gatorade Victory Lane was used instead.

-If the race is delayed to a Monday, the Hollywood Hotel studio was usually not used, with the exception of the 2012 Daytona 500, which was delayed by one day.
+If the race was delayed to a Monday, the Hollywood Hotel studio would usually not be used, with the exception of the 2012 Daytona 500, which was delayed by one day.
 This was because Myers also hosted a talk-show for Fox Sports Radio, resulting in him having to return to Los Angeles to begin the following week's shows.
-John Roberts filled in for Myers for this particular race, and had also filled in for Myers the previous week for the Budweiser Shootout as Myers was on bereavement leave.
+John Roberts filled in for Myers for this particular race, and had also filled in for Myers the previous week for the Budweiser Shootout, as Myers was on bereavement leave.

-However, if a Saturday night race is rained out to Sunday then the studio will be in use for the delayed coverage.
+However, if a Saturday night race was rained out to Sunday, then the studio would be in use for the delayed coverage.
 Prior to 2015, if the hotel was no longer available, Jeff Hammond could be shifted to substitute for a pit reporter or analyst if necessary.
 For instance, Hammond did this in 2002 for the Dodge/Save Mart 350 at Sonoma Raceway to replace Steve Byrnes, as Byrnes was unable to make it due to the birth of his son Bryson.
 During the 2004 Dodge/Save Mart 350, the studio was not used and Myers and Hammond were located on the hillside on outdoor chairs; no explanation was given for this.

 In 2011, Pizza Hut became the presenting sponsor of the pre-race show.
 In addition, the first segment of the telecast was moved from the hotel to a tented facility either trackside or in the infield, depending on the venue.
-The idea was to build a crowd around the production of the segment; this has similarities to Fox's own NFL pregame show in 2006, as well as the College GameDay football and basketball shows on ESPN.
+The idea was to build a crowd around the production of the segment; this had similarities to Fox's own NFL pregame show in 2006, as well as the College GameDay football and basketball shows on ESPN.